Cherry Picker Hire & Sales

 Telescopic Booms

-A Telescopic Boom Lift, also known as a Stick Boom Lift and Straight Boom Lift, is a type of cherry picker that has an arm (or ‘boom’) that telescopes straight out to provide maximum height.
-Because they extend in a straight line, they are sometimes known as ‘stick’ boom lifts.
+A Telescopic Boom Lift, which may be referred to as a Stick Boom Lift or Straight Boom Lift, is a variant of the cherry picker that has an extending arm, also known as a ‘boom,’ that telescopes straight out, allowing it to achieve maximum height.
+Its unique design has earned it the nickname of ‘stick’ boom lift.

 Articulated Boom Lifts

-An Articulated Boom Lift, otherwise known as a Knuckle Boom or Jointed Boom, is a type of cherry picker that has joints along its arm (‘boom’) that articulate together, offering maximum versatility in confined work areas.
-Though having less horizontal reach than Telescopic Booms, Articulated Booms are more flexible since they can reach up, over and around obstacles.
+An Articulated Boom Lift is also referred to as a Knuckle Boom or Jointed Boom, and is a type of cherry picker that has multiple joints along its arm, which can be articulated together to provide maximum versatility in confined work areas.
+Although they have less horizontal reach than Telescopic Booms, the added flexibility of Articulated Booms enables them to reach up, over, and around obstacles with ease.

-Ideal for indoor or outdoor applications where you need height and outreach, more functioning joints can be added to extend the machine’s working length.
+These machines are ideal for indoor and outdoor applications where height and outreach are essential.
+Additional functioning joints can be added to extend the machine’s working length on demand.

 Mast Booms